4d/4d-for-ios/docs/Listform-SvgFileCustomTemplate.md

 **TIP**

-* To make field type definition easier, 4D for iOS allows your to include field types with **positive values** and also exclude field types with **negative values**.
+* To make field type definition easier, 4D for iOS allows you to include field types with **positive values** and also exclude field types with **negative values**.
 For example ```ios:type=“-3,-4"``` will allow you to drag and drop every field exept images and dates.

 </div>